 The US FDA Food Safety Modernization Act (FSMA) has introduced a series of stringent new requirements on food transporters, who are turning to technology to enable comprehensive temperature management and compliance in their fleets.

-FSMA aims to ensure the safety of the food supply by shifting the focus from responding to contamination to preventing it.
+the FSMA rule ensures the safety of the food supply by shifting the focus from responding to contamination to preventing it.
 Published in March 2016, the final rule has been enforced since April 2017.
+Although it’s been in effect for some time, some industry players are still catching up on the rules.
 The Sanitary Transportation of Human and Animal Food, cited in the FSMA mandate, affects those involved in the transportation of temperature-controlled foods, including shippers, carriers, loaders and receivers.

 Here are 7 FSMA Compliance Features to Look for in a Temperature Management Solution